 Chairman's message regarding OMRON's commitment to sustainability

-Moreover, OMRON made reference to international sustainability-related norms and guidelines, including the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, and ISO26000.
-We incorporate these into our policies and code of conduct (OMRON Group Sustainable Conduct Policies and OMRON Group Rules for Ethical Conduct).
-In 2008, we declared our support to the Ten Principles of the United Nations Global Compact (UNGC), universally accepted principles for human rights, labor, environment, and anti-corruption practices.
-We also respect the UN Guiding Principles on Business and Human Rights, aiming to fulfill our responsibility to respect human rights as a business company, by establishing a process to identify, prevent, mitigate, and correct negative impacts on human rights.
-This is a part of our constant efforts to implement and maintain management practices and behavior that always go in harmony with the international community.
+OMRON refers to international norms and guidelines on sustainability, including the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, and ISO 26000.
+We reflect these norms and guidelines in our policies and codes of conduct (OMRON Group Sustainable Conduct Policies and OMRON Group Rules for Ethical Conduct).
+In 2008, OMRON declared our support for the ten principles of the United Nations Global Compact (UNGC).
+This compact is a set of universal principles on human rights, labor, environment, and anti-corruption proposed by the United Nations.
+We respect the UN's Guiding Principles on Business and Human Rights, striving constantly to manage our businesses and act in harmony with the international community.
+Here, our efforts include meeting our responsibilities to respect human rights as a corporation through procedures to identify, prevent, mitigate, and remedy negative impacts on human rights.

 OMRON will continue to engage in responsible dialogue with all of our stakeholders, striving to enhance corporate value and resolve global social issues continually through our business activities.